For urgent consular assistance call

 If you're arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.

-If you're detained or arrested, Angola may not automatically notify the Australian Government.
+The Australian Government may not be notified if you're detained or arrested.
 Ask police or prison officials to tell the Australian High Commission in Pretoria, South Africa.

 Penalties for drug offences include mandatory jail terms.